askasoft/pango/README.md

 type Compare func(a, b interface{}) int
 ```

-All common comparators for builtin types are included in the library:
+All common comparators for builtin types are included in the package:

 ```go
 func CompareString(a, b interface{}) int